zilinbian56/BayesianNet-TID/README.md

 The array of size `[196, 150, 89, 36]` represents the support for each class, that is, the number of instances in each class in the validation set.

-**Note**: The classes in the table above refer to different categories of TID defined in the ## Data Description section.
+**Note**: The classes in the table above refer to different categories of TID defined in the 'Data Description' section.

 For a practical guide on how to implement these steps, refer to the associated Jupyter notebook and codebase in this repository.